svengreb/styleguide-javascript/src/rules/functions.md

 ## Signature Spacing

-Use spacing in a function signature.
+Use spacing in a function signature for named functions while anonymous functions must not contain a space between the parentheses and the `function` keyword.

 > ESLint: [space-before-function-paren][eslint/space-before-function-paren] and [space-before-blocks][eslint/space-before-blocks]